jonnypan2325/LeShrine/README.md

 2. Create a branch worthy of the King.
 3. Commit changes with the enthusiasm of a LeBron slam dunk.
 4. Submit a pull request and become part of LeHistory!

 ---

-## License 📜

-Crown this project under the MIT License.
-See the `LICENSE` file for details. 👑

----